cjnolet/dask-nccl/README.md

 Check out the branch from the [cuML comms](https://github.com/rapidsai/cuml/pull/643) pull request and build the C++ source, as outlined in `BUILD.md` inside the cuml codebase.

-The cuML NCCL Communicator will also need to be built, as per the instructions outlined in the comments of the cuML comms PR.
-You will need to have the resulting `libcumlcomms.so` on your `LD_LIBRARY_PATH`.
-If you are using conda, you can do this in the build directory after building the library with:
+The cuML NCCL Communicator will also need to be built and installed, as per the instructions outlined in the comments of the cuML comms PR.

-`cp libcumlcomms.so $CONDA_PREFIX/lib`

 Finally, set the `CUML_HOME` environment variable to the location of the cuML source code.